 To help you decide, find below all the key factors you need to consider when facing this problem.

 There’s a High Demand for Rentals in Your AreaThere’s a High Demand for Rentals in Your Area

 As with most things, the market will dictate your decisions.
 Start by investigating what the local rental market is like in your neighborhood.
 Are there a lot of rental properties similar to your own?
 What percentage of them are currently vacant?
-Has there been a recent spike in rental demand due to a booming jobs market or new developments?
+Has a recent spike in rental demand due to a booming jobs market or new developments?
 Without a favorable rental market, you may struggle to find tenants and keep up with your property taxes, common charges, and routine maintenance.
 In a worst-case scenario, lack of maintenance could lead to your property declining in value over time, forcing you to sell for less than you could have gotten at the start.

 But renting can look like a good idea if the local rental market is favorable, with high demand and low inventory.
 Remember that this is only one factor out of many that you need to consider.

 Your Apartment Has a Lot of Appealing Amenities for RentersYour Apartment Has a Lot of Appealing Amenities for Renters

 Even if the local rental market is hot, you’ll still need to consider whether your apartment can compete.
 Does your property offer features that cannot be found in other rentals?
 In most surveys, the amenities that attract attention from potential tenants include parking for residents, outdoor space – exceptionally high demand since Covid, lots of storage, and an upgraded kitchen and bathroom.